starship/starship/docs/pt-BR/config/README.md

 The `cmd_duration` module shows how long the last command took to execute.
 The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.

-::: warning Do not hook the DEBUG trap in Bash
+::: warning Não utilize o DEBUG-trap no Bash

 If you are running Starship in `bash`, do not hook the `DEBUG` trap after running `eval $(starship init $0)`, or this module **will** break.